 Victor Herbert & Holotranscobalamin

-We can’t discuss active B12 without paying homage to Dr. Victor Herbert, a legendary physician and hematologist who was the prime proponent for testing for holoTC, or active-B12 levels.
+We can’t discuss active B12 without mentioning Dr. Victor Herbert, a physician and hematologist who was the prime proponent for testing for holoTC, or “active-B12” levels.

-Dr. Herbert was also a prolific expert on the metabolism of B12 and folate, on which he had authored several scientific papers, some of which are considered ground-breaking, landmark classics.
+Dr. Herbert was considered an expert on the metabolism of B12 and folate, on which he had authored several scientific papers, some of which are considered ground-breaking, landmark classics.

 During his career, he was Professor of Medicine at the Mount Sinai School of Medicine in New York and Chief of Mount Sinai’s Hematology and Nutrition Research Laboratory in the Bronx Veterans Affairs Medical Center.